lsst-dm/dmtn-091/index.rst

 ====================================
  * CFHT
  * SNLS
+   - Suitable for some AP performance.
+But reason to select CFHT over DECam.
  * CFHTLS-Deep
    - Suitable, but no obvious reason to select CFHT over DECam
  * PTF
    - Tens to thousands of epochs of public images available in two filters (g & R), but camera characteristics are markedly different–2"+ seeing, 1" pixels, and much shallower.
  * ZTF
-   - Same sampling issues as PTF, and images will not be publicly available until 2019.
+   - Same sampling issues as PTF.
  * DLS
    - MOSAIC data.
-Has been processed through the stack (https://dmtn-063.lsst.io/), but there is no supported LSST Science Pipelines module for the camera.
+Was processed through the DM Science Pipelines one (https://dmtn-063.lsst.io/), but there is no supported LSST Science Pipelines module for the camera, so there is no possibility of ongoing analysis.

 .. .. rubric:: References